Homemade Sweet Pepper Relish Canning Recipe

 - Onions: I prefer yellow onions for this recipe only because they’re more traditional.
 Feel free to use others if you like.

-- Sugar: The sugar is important to both flavor and preservation qualities.
-Sugar, along with vinegar and salt, make a standard pickling solution.
+- Sugar: Sugar is important for both flavor and preservation qualities.
+The sugar, along with vinegar and salt, makes a standard pickling solution.

 - White Vinegar (5% acidity): Check the vinegar you are using to make sure that it is 5% acidity.
 Recently, it has been noted that vinegar producers have been diluting the vinegar to 4%, which is not safe for canning purposes.